gjoree/Games-Marketplace/README.md

-IMPORTANT DISCLAIMER: Make sure to be inside of /marketplace when doing changes, wanting to make improvements and fixes and running the project.
-Be in GAMES-MARKETPLACE only for commits and pushes.
+IMPORTANT DISCLAIMER: Make sure to be inside of /marketplace to start the project, when doing changes and wanting to make improvements and fixes.

+First of all, You need to port forward the database port in order to start it locally, so the database can work before you start the back-end, you can do so by:
+`ssh -L 3306:localhost:3306 student_number@www.studenti.famnit.upr.si`

 Steps to start the project: